yarynka97/twitter_timeline/README.md

 ## Heruko

-This app is also deployed at Heruko (https://timeline-for-tweets.herokuapp.com/).
+This app is also deployed at Heroku (https://timeline-for-tweets.herokuapp.com/).
 App automatically deploys after every merge to master at GitHub.